Ricardo Costa (footballer, born 1981): Valencia

-Later years
+Later career

 Costa left Valencia by mutual consent on 21 July 2014, as his contract was due to expire in June 2015.
 One week later, he agreed to a two-year deal at Al-Sailiya SC.
-He scored his first and only goal for the Qatari club on 30 October, in a 4–3 home victory over Al-Wakrah Sport Club.
+He scored his first and only goal for the Qatari club on 30 October, in a 4–3 home victory over Al-Wakrah SC.

-PAOK FC signed Costa in late January 2015, following a successful medical test.
-In an interview to Portuguese newspaper A Bola a few months after his transfer, he talked about his experience in Asia by stating: "It was a completely different reality, that I couldn't accept.
+PAOK FC signed Costa in late January 2015, following a successful medical; in an interview to Portuguese newspaper A Bola a few months after his transfer, he talked about his experience in Asia by stating: "It was a completely different reality, that I couldn't accept.
 Everything was so non-professional".
-During his 12-month tenure he appeared in 37 games all competitions comprised, his only goal coming on 27 August 2015 in a 1–1 draw at Brøndby IF in the play-off round of the Europa League.
+During his 12-month tenure he appeared in 37 games in all competitions, his only goal coming on 27 August 2015 in a 1–1 draw at Brøndby IF in the play-off round of the Europa League.

 Costa returned to Spain and its top division on 1 February 2016, to join Granada CF until June 2017; he vowed to defend his new team "to the death".
 His first appearance took place six days later, as he played the full 90 minutes in a 1–2 home loss against Real Madrid.

 On 5 July 2016, after contributing 14 starts and one goal to his side's eventual survival, Costa had his contract terminated by mutual consent.
 He resumed his career at FC Luzern in Switzerland days later.

 The 36-year-old Costa returned to Portugal after one decade in June 2017, signing a two-year deal at top-flight club C.D.
 Tondela.
 On 1 July 2019, he returned to Boavista.

 On 13 August 2020, shortly after having announced his retirement, Costa was named sporting director at Boavista.
 He resigned the following 29 January due to conflicts with the fanbase.